France with Kids: Hidden Gems for Unforgettable Family Adventures

 Paddleboarding in the Gulf of Morbihan

-The Gulf of Morbihan, which means "inland sea" in Breton, is an absolute gem.
+The Gulf of Morbihan, which means “inland sea” in Breton, is an absolute gem and a wonderful example of kid friendly France.
 It’s dotted with around 40 islands, many of which are car-free and covered in forests.
 These islands are perfect for walking and cycling, offering a sense of peace that reminded me a bit of the Isles of Scilly in the UK.
-It’s a wonderful place for island hopping adventures.
+It’s a wonderful place for island-hopping adventures.

 Family Beach Holidays in a Cooler Climate

-While Brittany might not have the scorching heat of the Mediterranean, its cooler climate is actually a big plus for active families.
-The beaches are beautiful, and the slightly milder weather means you can spend more time outdoors without overheating.
-We found the beaches along the Pink Granite Coast, especially around Ploumanac’h and Perros-Guirec, to be stunning.
-The giant pink boulders are a huge hit with kids who love to scramble all over them.
-It’s a unique landscape you won’t find anywhere else.
+While Brittany might not have the scorching heat of the Mediterranean, its cooler climate is kind of a big plus for active families, because you know, it keeps things more manageable.
+The beaches are beautiful, and the slightly milder weather means you can spend more time outside, without overheating.
+We ended up finding the beaches along the Pink Granite Coast especially around Ploumanac’h and Perros-Guirec, and honestly they were stunning.
+Those giant pink boulders are a huge hit with kids who love to scramble all over them, like straight from one rock to another.
+It’s this sort of singular landscape you won’t really find anywhere else, ever.

 Where to Stay:

 Brittany has a great range of family-friendly accommodations.
-You’ll find plenty of campsites, many with cute chalets to rent, which are always a hit with kids.
-Gîtes (holiday cottages) are also widely available and offer more space and a home-away-from-home feel.
-For a more traditional stay, look for chambres d’hôtes (bed and breakfasts) in the charming towns and villages.
+You’ll find a bunch of camp sites, lots of them with cute chalets to rent, and they are always a hit with kids.
+Gîtes (holiday cottages) are also easy to find, and they give you more room, plus that home- away-from-home kinda vibe.
+If you want something a bit more traditional, keep an eye out for chambres d’hôtes, which are bed and breakfasts, in those charming towns and villages.

 Top Family Activities in Brittany: